-Stuart Barr is a Creative Industries entrepreneur and Conductor, fresh from a year’s sabbatical at Cambridge University Judge Business School, taking an MBA in Culture, Arts & Media Management.
+Stuart Barr is an experienced Creative Industries CEO, Chair and Conductor, recently returned from a year’s sabbatical at Cambridge University Judge Business School, taking an MBA focused on in Culture, Arts & Media Management.

-Stuart is passionate about the synergy of creativity and technology and in early 2018 he founded nSpireMe to solve some of the strategic challenges in music education, raising £0.3m in venture capital from Forward Partners Applied AI fund. nSpireMe’s two products aim to fix the problem of children’s music practice.
-Practissimo uses conservatoire-level music students to help children make their practice more effective, creative and fun via Skype. nSpireMe’s iPad app Let’s Play Violin accelerates children’s progress by giving them instant feedback on their pitching and rhythm as they practice.
+Stuart is passionate about the synergy of creativity and technology and in 2018 he founded nSpireMe to solve some of the strategic challenges in music education, raising £0.3m in venture capital from Forward Partners Applied AI fund. nSpireMe’s Practissimo uses conservatoire-level music students to help children make their practice more effective, creative and fun via Skype.

 As a conductor, he works at the intersection of classical and popular music, with many leading British orchestras.
 He was musical director to Dame Shirley Bassey from 2009-2016, and conducted and produced her final album for Sony RCA, and performed at live and televised events worldwide from the Oscars, the Queen’s Diamond Jubilee to Carnegie Hall.